Table of Contents:

 -

-Reproduce all notches, folds, and markings.
+Reproduce all notches, pleats, and markings.

 -

-Check twice before cutting.
+Double-check before cutting.

-Cut the fabric cleanly without deforming the edges
+Cut the fabric cleanly without deforming the edges.

 A good cut determines the quality of your sewing.
 To avoid distortions: